diygary/PostPirate-Bot/README.md

 contain the latest top-trending term in a specific region.

-This program uses the following libraries: libcurl nlohmann's JSON
+This program uses the following libraries:
+'libcurl'
+'nlohmann's JSON'
-Portable C++ Hashing Library
+'Portable C++ Hashing Library'
-CPPCodec base64 library
+'CPPCodec base64 library'